New York's 58th State Assembly district

 New York's 58th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Monique Chandler-Waterman since 2022.
 She replaced 29-year Assemblyman N. Nick Perry, who was nominated as United States ambassador to Jamaica in 2022.

 Geography

 District 58 is in Brooklyn.
 The district includes parts of East Flatbush, Canarsie, and Brownsville.

+The district overlaps (partially) with New York's 8th and 9th congressional districts, the 19th, 20th and 21st districts of the New York State Senate, and the 40th, 41st, 42nd, 45th and 46th districts of the New York City Council.